stakater/dockerfile-elasticsearch-k8s-aws/README.md

-# dockerfile-elasticsearch-k8s-aws
+# Dockerfile for Elasticsearch for K8S with AWS Plugin

-Dockerfile for k8s elasticsearch with AWS plugin
+The dockerfile contains `cloud-aws` plugin for curator snapshot